nolanlawson/sugar-pouch/README.md

 ##### Options

 * `skip_nulls`: defaults to false.
-True if you want to skip any fields that are null; will save space on database where only a few documents actually have that field.
+True if you want to skip any fields that are null; will save space on disk when there are only a few documents that have that field.
 Example:

 ```js
 // only index if the doc has a field called 'favoritePokemon'